Wave-induced drift in third-order deep-water theory: Discussion and conclusions

 The wave induced drift of particles has attracted increasing attention in recent years, particularly in connection with the transport of maritime pollution.
-Nevertheless, fundamental explorations of this topic are rare.
-Notable exceptions are the recent articles by \cite{vandenBremer2016} and the follow-up study by \cite{VandenBremer2019}, which focused on the transport associated with wave groups to second order.
-Our aim has been to explore particle drift systematically using the first, second, and third order theory, and working our way from monochromatic waves to random seas.
-This work rests on numerical integration of the particle trajectory mappings and comparison with simplified formulas like that for Stokes drift.
+Nevertheless, explorations of the underlying hydrodynamics are not widespread.
+Notable exceptions are the recent articles by \cite{vandenBremer2016} and the follow-up study by \cite{VandenBremer2019}, which focused on the transport associated with localised wave groups to second order.
+Our aim has been to explore particle drift in periodic waves systematically using the first, second, and third order theory, working our way from monochromatic waves to random seas.

-We consistently observe that linear theory gives the largest forward drift close to the free surface.
-Adding second order effects decreases this drift somewhat when more than one mode is present.
-The reason is simple: where the linear waves have the largest displacement we find a region of negative velocity in the second order difference harmonics.
-Third order effects decrease the forward drift further through a combination of changes to wave speed -- which shrinks the particle paths -- and the addition of further harmonics.
+Monochromatic waves -- or progressive Stokes waves -- are extremely well studied, and therefore serve as a useful test case for any development of nonlinear wave theory.
+They allow us to compare with exact solutions at the surface \citep{Longuet-Higgins1987} as well as high-order approximate solutions in Eulerian \citep{zhao2022stokes} and Lagrangian \citep{Clamond2007} variables.
+Moreover, these waves can be easily and uniquely defined by specifying a wave height and period, as well as an Eulerian current \citep{Fenton1990}, meaning that waves at various orders of approximation can be directly compared to one another.

+In the absence of an (Eulerian) current, the Eulerian mean flow for such waves vanishes on and below $z=0$, so that the Lagrangian mean velocity is equal to the Stokes drift.
+Approximating the Stokes drift using the classical formula from linear wave theory shows that this is remarkably accurate, at least when compared to other inviscid, irrotational theoretical results.
+Some differences do emerge for waves of large steepness, where the Stokes drift formula derived from linear wave theory tends to underestimate drift at the surface and overestimate it at depth.
+In such cases, we find that the exact results for Lagrangian surface drift by Longuet-Higgins \citeyearpar{Longuet-Higgins1987} as well as the fourth-order, depth-dependent results derived in Lagrangian variables by \cite{blaser2025increased} are approached by the Lagrangian drift obtained from solving the particle trajectory mapping using higher-order solutions.